depozzyx/citizen-autocomplete/readme.md

 ## Authors

 -   depozzyx - Parser creator
--   vlados - Creator of more detailed and accurate descriptions
+-   vlados - Future creator of more detailed and accurate descriptions